Are flying cars on the horizon?

 Regulators would also have to be engaged to certify the new aircraft and relax air-traffic restrictions that are currently in place.

-At the moment, Uber, have 55 million active users of the service and this massive number of customers uniquely demonstrates the massive potential for profits in this future industry.
+At the moment, Uber has 55 million active users of the service and this massive number of customers uniquely demonstrates the massive potential for profits in this future industry.

 Mark Moore had this to say, "If you don't have a business case that makes economic sense, then all of this is just a wild Tech game and not really a wise investment,"